 Over the years I've come to learn that chili recipes are a very personal thing.
-And most people have some pretty strong opinions about how they make their chili — what exactly gets added, and what does not.
-I can't think of many other dishes that get people feeling so passionately.
+Most people have some pretty strong opinions about how they make their chili — what exactly gets added, and what does not.
+I can't think of many other dishes that make people that passionate.

 There are, however, a few basic universal chili-making dos and don'ts.
-And with the Super Bowl right around the corner, there's no better time to check your chili-making IQ than right now.
+And since we still have a while before spring rolls around, there's no better time to check your chili-making IQ than right now.

 1. Not browning the meat first.

-Try this: The first order of business before adding anything else to the pot, is to brown any meat in your recipe.
-This important step adds a caramelized flavor that simply cannot be replicated by simmering on the stovetop or in a slow cooker.
+Try this: The first order of business before adding anything else to the pot is to brown any meat in your recipe.
+This important step adds an extra savory flavor that simply cannot be replicated by simmering on the stovetop or in a slow cooker.
+Plus, the texture is vastly improved when the meat is seared.

 The exception to the rule is chicken chili, which typically calls for the meat to be poached alongside all the other ingredients.